dcunited001/dcunited001.github.io/_graphics-drafts/algebraic-pop-locking.md

 ### Martial Arts Styles Usually Incorporate Energy Minimization/Conservation/Focus

+> "Be Water, My Friend..." -

 - fighting style in martial arts, as it relates to the minimization of energy.
   - when and how does the aesthetic of the minimization of energy present itself in a fighting style?
 - here, i mean physical energy minimization
+  - usually high deformation translates into high dirichlet energy

+### (Maybe it's own section)

+- in poplocking, when you are low to the ground, you have higher potential for dirichlet energy and higher dirichlet "work" over time. for two reasons, at least:
+  - you have a greater potential for relative or absolute movement of any joint/limb
+  - to move at all, you have

+- (dirichlet energy is always positive because it's based on an integral of non-negative numbers or norms)

+- higher expression of dirichlet work -- i.e. work or, if considered in a sociophysical sense, a change in momentum
+  - almost

+- it's tough at first and requires more physical energy expenditure,
+  but:
+  - (1) most body positions provide a good base to balance for isolations
+  - (2) you have to be more creative, more technical and, most of all, more confident in your movements

+- however, it's easy to overuse it and it's often overly abstract

 ### With Poplocking/Dancing, The More Physical Energy, The More Expressive You Can Be